Huseyinb/quantity-selector/README.md

             setTopLimit: "10",
         });

-For everyone
+For everyone.
+You can change most of options.

-Methods
+Methods using:

--text: Add a main text
+-text: Add a main text  e.('Main Text')

--textcolor: change main text color
+-textcolor: change main text color   e.('#fff')

--subText: Add a subtext
+-subText: Add a subtext    e.('Sub Text')

--subtextcolor: change subtext color
+-subtextcolor: change subtext color   e.('#000')

--setDefaultValue: You can set default value
+-setDefaultValue: You can set default value   e.('10')

--setLowLimit: You can set minimum limit for selector
+-setLowLimit: You can set minimum limit for selector  e.('0')

--setTopLimit: You can set maximum limit for selector
+-setTopLimit: You can set maximum limit for selector  e.('20')

+# Step 4 (optional)
 İf you want to value of selector you just write this code  $('adult').qVal();